Arquisoft/Trivial_i2a/README.md

 ###Supported formats

 #### GIFT

+The GIFT format is explained here: https://docs.moodle.org/23/en/GIFT_format The parser can read the following types of questions in GIFT format:

 * Single choice
 * Multiple choice
 * True-false
 * Matching

 #### QTI (XML)

+The QTI format is explained here: http://www.imsglobal.org/question/

+The parser can read the following types of questions in QTI format:

 * Single choice
 * Multiple choice